Last Updated on January 26, 2023

 Try adding a cozy sweater and some pants with a little heft.
 I’m particularly fond of polar fleece, but sweats and velour also work noticeably better than jeans or other thin cotton.

 Seriously, try it and dial your thermostat back.
-You’ll be shocked what a difference a warm layer makes.
+You’ll be shocked what a difference warm clothes make.
 You’ll find everyone’s comfortable with the house several degrees cooler.

 Every 3 degrees you turn down the thermostat should save you 10% on your heating bill.
 If your bill is $300 per month, that could be $100 or more in your pocket every season!